Ph.D. Requirements and Timeline

 Participate in seminars;

-In addition to developing technical skills and knowledge in their research area, students have the opportunity to develop professionally so that they are prepared for their post-graduate school career.
-Professional development opportunities are broad and students can tailor these opportunities for their career goals.
-Opportunities include developing communication skills (presentation and written), grant writing, teaching & mentorship, leadership & professionalism, among others.
+In addition to developing technical skills and knowledge in their research area, students have the opportunity to participate in professional development opportunities so that they are prepared for their post-graduate career.
+Opportunities include developing communication skills (presentation and written), grant writing, teaching & mentorship, leadership & professionalism, and are tailored for each student’s career goals.

-All APS graduate students must pass 6 courses of 3 credit hours each in their first year (18 credit hours total): one cohort course and two electives in the fall semester and one cohort course and two electives in the spring semester.
+All APS graduate students must pass 6 courses of 3 credit hours each and 2 seminar courses of 1 credit hour each in their first year (20 credit hours total): one cohort course, two electives, and one seminar in the fall semester and one cohort course, two electives and one seminar in the spring semester.
 The fall cohort course is an Advanced Materials Science course (MTSC780) and the spring cohort course is a Scientific Computing for Material Science course (MTSC785).
-Both cohort courses strengthen each student’s background in materials science and are mandatory.
-In addition to the two cohort courses students select two elective courses/semester in the first year.
+Cohort courses strengthen each student’s background in materials science and are mandatory.
+In addition to the cohort courses, students select two elective courses/semester in the first year.
 Elective courses are selected in close consultation with the Ph.D. advisor and are based on research interests and academic background.
-There are many other potential elective courses available.
-Students who enter the program with a M.Sc. degree or similar and who have passed equivalent courses elsewhere should make this known to their Ph.D. advisor.
+There are many potential elective courses available.
+Students who enter the program with a M.Sc. degree or similar degree and who have passed equivalent courses elsewhere should make this known to their Ph.D. advisor.
 In consultation with their Ph.D. advisor, graduate students may take additional courses in year 2 if deemed necessary.

 Doctoral Advisory Committee

-The oral exam, also known as prelim, is an exam coordinated with the student’s DAC.
-The prelim will ascertain if the student has the knowledge and skills needed to be successful in research.
-Two weeks prior to the exam students submit a written prospectus to their DAC.
-The prospectus describes a detailed research proposal.
-The prelim exam includes a 45-minute presentation of the student’s research project aim in the context of the existing literature and research results to date.
+The oral exam includes a 45-minute presentation of the student’s research project aim in the context of the existing literature and research results to date.
 It is recommended that students also present their possible next steps (future work!) and elaborate on what is needed in order to be successful in their research.
-For example, it could be that the research would benefit from an internship at another university or industrial partner.
-Or, it could be important to spend time at one of the national labs.
-These types of plans are presented during the preliminary oral exam.
-Your committee members will ask questions and give suggestions and feedback, where needed.
-Typically, the prelim exam lasts 1.5 hours.
-The prelim exam should be completed by the end of year 2.
+For example, it could be that the research would benefit from an internship at another university or industrial partner. or from collaborative research at one of the national labs.
+Committee members review proposals and research plans during the oral exam, ask questions and give suggestions and feedback.
+The oral exam typically lasts 1.5 hours and should be completed by the end of year 2.
+Students will need to receive appropriate signatures on Part II of the Doctoral Exam Report and submit the report to the APS Student Services Manager.

 Dissertation and Final Oral Exam